huawei-noah/SMARTS/scenarios/waymo/README.md

 ## Generating the history database and creating the map

-Edit `scenarios/waymo/waymo.yaml` so that `input_path` points to the TFRecord file containing the scenario you want to use, and use `scenario_index` to select the scenario within the list of scenarios in the file.
+Edit `scenarios/waymo/waymo.yaml` so that `input_path` points to the TFRecord file containing the scenario you want to use, and use `scenario_id` to select the specific scenario in the file.

 From the root of the SMARTS repo run the following command to build the scenario: